adobe/aio-tvm/e2e/e2e.md

 ## Test overview

-Before all tests, the tvm is deployed into ns1 with a whitelist for ns2.
-Before running the tests, we need to wait some time for the OpenWhisk API Gateway to set up the required api endpoints.
+Before all tests, the tvm is deployed into ns1.
+Each tvm endpoint has only ns2 whitelisted.
 Requests are sent from ns2 unless specified otherwise.
 At the end the tvm endpoints are undeployed.

 Here is an overview of what is tested in [e2e.js](./e2e.js):